paixaop/node-sodium/README.md

 You shoudld also review the unit tests as most of the high level API is "documented" there.
 Don't forget to check out the examples as well.

 The low level `libsodium` API documentation is now complete.
-All ported functions have been documented in [`low-level-api.md`](./docs/low-level-api.md) with code examples.
+All ported functions have been documented in [low-level-api.md](./docs/low-level-api.md) with code examples.

+Please be patient as I document the rest of the APIs, or better still help out :)

 # Lib Sodium Documentation
 Lib Sodium is somewhat documented [here](http://mob5.host.cs.st-andrews.ac.uk/html/).
 Node-Sodium follows the same structure and I will keep documenting it as fast as possible.